 This information allows you to track new links and identify broken links.
 You can also generate a separate report about removed links and get information about removal dates.

 By default, the sorting is based on the date when the links were found or removed.
-You can also sort data by TIC indicator.
+You can also sort data by SQI indicator.

 Note.
 For one site, up to 200,000 external links and up to 10,000 removed ones can be displayed.